aiverify-foundation/moonshot/docs/getting_started/first_test.md

 ![The main page of Moonshot UI](getting_started/1.png)

 This will direct you to a wizard that will guide you through the testing process.
 In the first step, select the tests you would like to run on your model.
 By default, three baseline tests are selected.

-!!! note
-    We will be testing a model from OpenAI in this guide.
-You will need to prepare an OpenAI API token.
+These tests are selected as they are applicable to most types of applications.

 ![This step guides the user in selecting a set of benchmarks.](getting_started/2.png)